typed-macro/typed-macro/README.md

 ```

 Runtime options are roughly composed of the transformer's, the filter's, and the type renderer's,
-and **these options are available in functions/types that wrap the Runtime**(i.e. MacroPlugin, MacroManager).
+and **these options are available in functions/types that wrap the Runtime**(i.e., MacroPlugin, MacroManager).
 For example, there is a `parserPlugins` that can configure the Babel parser plugins used
 in parsing source files, and `maxRecursion` sets the maximum number of traversals;
 `typesPath` can specify the file path to which the Runtime writes the generated types;